gfolego/datasciencecoursera/getdata-011/README.md

         1. Read data
     1. Merge subject data
 1. **Data tidying**
-    1. Perform some substitions to improve column names
+    1. Perform some substitutions to improve column names
     1. Merge feature, activity and subject data
     1. Group by activity and subject (in this order)
     1. Calculate the mean value of each group